sgrunber/Project-ppchem-tools-kit/README.md

   <a href="https://pypi.org/project/Project-ppchem-tools-kit/"><img src="https://img.shields.io/badge/PyPI-v1.0.0-blue.svg?style=for-the-badge&logo=visual-studio-code&logoColor=white" alt="PyPI"></a>

-You can also install Tools Kit using pip:
+Alternatively, you can install Tools Kit using pip, which will fetch and install the latest updated version from PyPI:

 ```bash
 pip install Project_ppchem-tools-kit